 Turn down the thermostat.
 Don’t leave the TV on standby.
 Don’t fill the kettle for one cup of tea — tired of the same old tips?

-Then take a look at our fresh lifehacks to saving more than ever on your bills.
+We've teamed up with environmental charity Hubbub to bring you fresh lifehacks to help you live savvy.
 Whether you care about the planet or your wallet, these tips are sure to save you energy and money on your bills.

 How often you should wash your hair is a controversial topic among beauty experts, but the general consensus is that daily hair washing = bad.

-So, if you’re in the habit of including a wash—rinse—repeat process to your daily shower, give your boiler a break by reducing how often you wash your hair.
+So, if you’re in the habit of including a lather—rinse—repeat process to your daily shower, give your boiler a break by reducing how often you wash your hair.

 Most of us our guilty of this: plugging in our mobile devices at the end of the day so they can charge throughout the night, ready to go when we head out the next day.